jessepav/lacygoill-wiki-backup/bug/vim.md

 If `any` can have a negative impact  on the function's performance, it should be mentioned, so that users don't abuse the `any` type.

-### 345

-   > Global functions must be prefixed with "g:" when defining them, but can be
-   > called without "g:".
-   >         vim9script
-   >         def g:GlobalFunc(): string
-   >           return 'text'
-   >         enddef
-   >         echo GlobalFunc()

-I would argue that it would be better for Vim to require `g:` when calling a function.
-This would be consistent with variables, and this would make the code more readable.
-In fact, it's even recommended a little earlier:

-   > When referring to a function and no "s:" or "g:" prefix is used, Vim will
-   > search for the function:
-   > - in the function scope, in block scopes
-   > - in the script scope, possibly imported
-   > - in the list of global functions
-   > **However, it is recommended to always use "g:" to refer to a global function**
-   > **for clarity.**

-Anyway, I think the recommendation should be written in the previous excerpt too.

-   > Global functions must be prefixed with "g:" when defining them, but can be
-   > called without "g:".
-   >         vim9script
-   >         def g:GlobalFunc(): string
-   >           return 'text'
-   >         enddef
-   >         echo GlobalFunc()
-   > **However, it is recommended to always use "g:" to refer to a global function**
-   > **for clarity.**

 ### 363